txthinking/brook/README.md

 ## socks5

-Run as standalone standard socks5 server, both TCP and UDP
+Run a standalone standard socks5 server, which supports TCP and UDP

+- **--example**: Show a minimal example of usage

 - **--limitUDP**: The server MAY use this information to limit access to the UDP association.
 This usually causes connection failures in a NAT environment, where most clients are.